Edgenius/PlatoDocSite/content/form-builder/p05-single-text.md

 Placeholder character can be `#`(character) or `d`(digit).

-In below example, the first format rule will split the field into 3 parts, with separator `:`.
+In below example, the first format rule will split the field into 3 parts with `:` as separator.
 The second example is also 3 splitted parts with `/` as separator.
 The third format rule is a good example for telephone number input.

 ```
 ##:##:##